wpmarketingteam/Marcomms-Series/README.md

 - WordPress resolutions
 - Digital Citizenship
 - WordPress Translation Day editions (labelled 'translation')
-- LoveWP (items on this to be moved to this repository)
+- ILoveWP (items on this to be moved to this repository)